- English Major

 Course Description

-In the English Department Writing Program, our overall learning goals for students in English 125 (Writing and Academic Inquiry) and English 124 (Academic Writing and Literature) are as follows:
+In the English Department Writing Program, our overall learning goals for students in English 124 are as follows:

-- To read, summarize, analyze, and synthesize complex texts purposefully in order to generate and support writing.
+- To engage with multiple perspectives and sources.
+To read, summarize, analyze, and synthesize complex texts purposefully in order to generate and support writing.

-- To develop flexible strategies for revising, editing, and proofreading writing of varying lengths.
+- To write as part of a collaborative process.
+To develop flexible strategies for revising, editing, proofreading, and peer reviewing writing of varying lengths to improve development of ideas and appropriateness of expression.

 Registered & Waitlisted Students